chsz77/bookos/README.md

 Integrated with Stripe for purchasing with credit card.
 You can use test credit card number:
 42424242424242424.
-Just press 42 until very end.
+Just insert 42 until very end.

 Under development.